Understanding the Body Language of German Shepherds

 Tail lowered between legs – This signifies that the dog is afraid.
 The dog may also be upset or embarrassed.

-Tail wagging slowly – A dog does this when he or she is trying to determine if you’re a friend or an enemy.
-This is common when a dog meets a person for the first time.
-It’s a slightly more positive action than a tail held loose and horizontal.
+Tail wagging slowly – A dog does this when he or she is trying to determine if you’re a friend or an enemy, and this is common when a dog meets a person for the first time.
+It’s a slightly more affirmative action than a tail held loose and horizontal.

 Tail held horizontally, but stiff and with a fast wag – This is an aggressive stance.
 The dog is agitated.